boon-bo/json-api-query/README.md

 Legacy syntax is not supported, there is some consideration in the code to add this later (as well as supporting evolved syntax later on) but I am not sure how worthwhile that would be.

 The latest version of this package now uses `typescript-json-schema`.
-This was requireed so that the types can be infered in the query bulder code.
+This was required so that the types can be infered in the query bulder code.
 Unlike C#, Typescript's type system is unavailable at runtime, so tailoring the query generation for `HasMany` relations is AFAICS impossible without providing some schema information.

 To this end I have introduced `typescript-json-schema`.
-Generating schemas for your models is as easy as adding `"typescript-json-schema tsconfig.schema.json \"*\" > test/Models/schema.json` to your NPM commands section.
+Generating schemas for your models is as easy as adding `typescript-json-schema tsconfig.schema.json \"*\" > test/Models/schema.json` to your NPM commands section.
 See this projects `package.json` for an example.

 ### Basic filtering: